Raimondo’s daily COVID-19 briefing scheduled for 1 p.m. Saturday

 PROVIDENCE, R.I.
 (WPRI) — Gov. Gina Raimondo is expected to provide a daily update on the COVID-19 public health crisis at 1 p.m.
 Saturday.

-WATCH: The briefing will be carried live on WPRI 12 and here on WPRI.com
+WATCH: The news conference will be aired live on WPRI 12 and streamed here on WPRI.com

-The governor on Friday announced a variety of new developments related to the state’s response to the pandemic, which has so far killed 202 people.
+The governor’s daily news briefing comes after Raimondo on Friday made a series of announcements related to starting to reopen the economy after May 8.

-The state started a new fund to increase pay for front-line workers at congregate-care facilities, such as nursing homes, which will be made available to people making less than $20 per hour.
+The R.I.
+Health Department on Friday announced 13 more people had died with COVID-19, bringing the state’s death toll to 279.
+Hospitalizations, meanwhile, increased to 352 compared to 339 a day earlier.

 Coronavirus: Latest Headlines